 It has been designed by keeping in mind the distinct needs of large organizations for security, compliance, independent management, administration, etc. in different horizontal and vertical departments within an organization.

 This flexible platform allows you to create independent, self-sufficient video portals - secure and YouTube-like.
 The video platform addresses the precise multi-tenancy needs of large organizations by providing the following autonomous administration options for each portal:

 Unique compliance requirements

 Independent audit logs and other platform security options

 Unique third-party platform integrations

-None of the other players in the enterprise video content management market have multi-tenancy features comparable to that of VIDIZMO's, and are limited to segregating content and user access in basic folders and channels without granting the above-mentioned autonomous capabilities for individually managing each portal that way VIDIZMO does.
+None of the other video platforms in the enterprise video content management market have multi-tenancy features comparable to that of VIDIZMO.
+They only allow limited content segregation and user access in basic folders and channels without granting the ability of multiple portal creation with the above-mentioned autonomous capabilities.